Every other Tuesday morning, residents participate in mock code run by chief residents and PICU fellows.

 Every Thursday morning, hospital staff, as well as community physicians, attend this lecture series of varied topics, ranging from advances in molecular research to legislative issues affecting children.
 This forum brings international experts in pediatric medicine, research and policy and relates their expertise to our local population.
 See the schedule for Grand Rounds.

 Ambulatory and Inpatient Noon Conference

-Each year, a core curriculum of ambulatory and inpatient topics are presented by general pediatric and subspecialty attendings during noon conference on Mondays, Tuesdays and Fridays.
+Each year, a core curriculum of ambulatory and inpatient topics are presented by general pediatric and subspecialty attendings during noon conference on Mondays, Tuesdays, Wednesdays, and Fridays.
 This series provides a framework for approaching common pediatric diagnostic and management issues.

 To encourage self-directed learning and board preparation, a “practice” set of three multiple-choice questions based on the week’s conferences are emailed out to the residents by the chiefs each Friday.

 Each R3 is required to present a noon conference on a topic of his/her choice during their R3 year.
 The resident, in conjunction with the appropriate faculty mentor, prepares an hour-long discussion given to faculty and fellow residents.
 These presentations are an in-depth review of a case encountered during residency or a case within the resident’s focused area of interest.

 The first Wednesday of every month includes a patient safety conference.
 These conferences bring together residents, nurses, administration and faculty with the goal of reviewing critical cases from our hospital experience.

 As a teaching institution, this process provides invaluable opportunity to learn from our experience and subsequently provide better patient care.